-Consistency with San Fernando Road Corridor Redevelopment Project Plan
+Consistency with San Fernando Road Corridor Redevelopment Project Plan residential land uses.

-Goal: Improve neighborhood compatibility between industrial and adjacent residential land uses.
+Improve neighborhood compatibility between industrial and adjacent Goal:

 The Project would revitalize an underutilized area within the Redevelopment Project area.
 The Project site is designated as Mixed Use by the General Plan and zoned as SFMU.
 The Mixed Use designation permits a mix of commercial and residential uses, as well as exclusively commercial, industrial, or residential land uses.
-Similarly, pursuant to Section 30.14.010(B) Table 30.14-A of the Glendale Municipal Code, a mix of commercial and residential uses are permitted within the SFMU zone.
-There are no industrial land uses adjacent to the Project site, and therefore this goal is not applicable.
+Similarly, pursuant to Section 30.14.010(B) Table 30.14-A of the Glendale Municipal Code, a mix of commercial and residential uses are permitted within the SFMU zone.9 There are no industrial land uses adjacent to the Project site, and therefore this goal is not applicable.
 The residential development uses as proposed would be permitted under the existing General Plan and zoning designations.
 These designations demonstrate that the City of Glendale envisioned this area as a transitional area.

 The identified related projects all consist of individual development projects that do not involve any site improvements that would combine to physically divide any existing community, neighborhood, or district in the San Fernando Road area of Glendale.
 No cumulative impacts, therefore, would result.
 As previously stated, Project implementation would be consistent with land uses within the Project area and compatible to its surrounding uses.
-It would also provide needed housing within the City of Glendale.
-Consequently, the incremental effect of the Project would not be cumulatively considerable and the Project's cumulative impacts would be less than significant.
+It would also provide needed housing within the City of